 Walmart Tire Balance and Mounting Services

-Walmart Superstores with Auto Centers offer both tire balancing and tire mounting services, associates at Walmart stores in New York, Florida, and Arizona said.
+Walmart Superstores with Auto Centers offer both tire balancing and tire mounting services.
+We confirmed this by contacting Walmart stores in New York, Florida, and Arizona, as well as by researching the company’s policies online.
 Tire balancing at Walmart costs $12 per tire.

 For tire mounting, you can bring your own new or used tires to Walmart and have them mounted to your car, or you can purchase tires at Walmart.
 The cost for tire mounting at Walmart is $22 to $35 per tire, depending on whether or not you choose to have the valve stem replaced and if you purchase your tires from Walmart or elsewhere.
 The breakdown for tire mounting costs is as follows:

 - $3 per valve stem replacement

 - $10 fee per tire for tires not purchased at Walmart

 New tires must be balanced after they are mounted, so the cost of tire balancing included in the mounting service is not optional.
 To find your nearest store with a Walmart Auto Center, use the Walmart store locator.